erhanelgun/git-two/readme.md

 git-one

-a first try fot git
+a first try for git